teuton-software/teuton/docs/dsl/README.md

 | [get](setting/get.md) | Read param value from configuration file.      |
 | [set](setting/set.md) | Set new param value for running configuration. |

----
 ## Ruby language

-It is possible to use ruby language programming structures, in the definition of challenges (iterators, arrays, etc.).
-Very useful when we have repetitive lines.
+It is possible to use ruby language programming structures, in the definition of our test (iterators, arrays, etc.).
+Useful when we have repetitive lines, etc.

 Example, how to create 4 target evaluation using an Array:
 ```ruby